knative/community/STEERING-COMMITTEE.md

 Quorum is considered reached when at least half of the members are present.

-In case of extended absence, the organization of the absent member may appoint a single delegate from the same company during the absence.

 ## Raising issues to the steering committee

 There are two ways to raise issues to the steering committee for decision: